 So the next time you lose your keys, just stop for a second, and calmly remind yourself that this is not a real emergency.
 Then WALK around the house and find your keys.

 Now let’s get back to playing make believe.
 What about our minds?
-On some level, they know the difference between make believe and reality, but we give our minds permission to let the creative side go wild for a certain amount of time.
+On some level, they know the difference between make believe and reality, but when we play make believe, we give our minds permission to let the creative side go wild for a certain amount of time.
 We shut down the analytical, “nay-saying” side of the brain, for that certain amount of time.